Merck Manual

 Strychnine

-* Various drugs can cause seizures if too much is taken.
-In some people, certain drugs can make seizures more likely to occur by making nerve cells in the brain easier to stimulate.
-These drugs are said to lower the seizure threshold.
+* Various medications can cause seizures if too much is taken.
+In some people, certain medications can make seizures more likely to occur by making nerve cells in the brain easier to stimulate.
+These medications are thought to lower the seizure threshold.